 Or, if you prefer to sample local culture with your taste buds, head over to the trade stands and “Taste of Tartan” to see what the local businesses have on offer.

-Highland Games Of Strength And Agility
+Highland Games of Strength and Agility

 Crieff Highland Gathering takes place on a giant sports field, Market Park.
-In the center, giants throw stones, logs and mammoth hammers to show their strength; and it is impressive.
+In the center, giants throw stones, logs, and mammoth hammers to show their strength; and it is impressive.

 Crieff Highland Gathering Caber Toss

-Arguably, the most impressive display of strength at the games is the caber toss.
-The competitors lift massive telephone poles to about waist level.
-Once steady, they take what looks like a painful jog forward.
-Stopping suddenly, the pole launches into the air.
 The pole must flip so the top hits the ground and then lays straight in front of the competitor.
 In other words, the pole must lay in a 12:00 position, with the bottom of the pole facing the top of the clock and away from the competitor.
 Few are able to make this perfect throw.

 Crieff Highland Gathering Hammer Throw

-It’s hard to think of this being any more dangerous, but traditionally it was.
 You may have seen old footage of someone spinning around and around with the hammer before letting ago.
-To minimize the hammer flying in the audience, participants must swing the hammer over their head before letting go over their shoulder.
+In today’s games, participants must swing the hammer over their head before letting go over their shoulder.
+This helps them keep a point of reference and minimizes the hammer flying at the audience.

 Throwing the Weight and Shot